deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### *IGINO* Varone, mob boss

 *IGINO* is the head of the New York City mafia.
-He's ruthless, mean, egocentric and has a god complex.
+He's ruthless, mean, egocentric, and has a god complex.

 *MARJORIE* witnessed him shooting a shop owner in cold blood.

-He's only barely seen in the game in a nightmare scene, but he's the glooming shadow in the background throughout the game.
+He's only only briefly seen in the game in a nightmare scene, but he's the glooming shadow in the background throughout the game.

 * Age: 68